 Do I have thoughts?
 Does a bear poop in the woods?
 Let me just say, Realizing I don’t’ know is better; not knowing this knowing is disease.
 With that disclaimer in place, I’ll proceed…

 First, let’s consider plants.
 When learning biology with my home-schooled son, I learned that all plants and animals have the same basic cell type — the eukaryote cell.
 Wow!
-Electron microscopy was not around when I first studied biology.
-Seen through the eye of profound sameness, we are brothers and sisters to our plant and animal brothers and sisters.
-I imagine few will take kindly to leveling life’s playing field quite this much.
+Did they teach me that in high school?
+Even if they had, I would not have seen the significance I’m certain.
+However, seen through my mind’s eye now, it is clear we are brothers and sisters to our plant and animal kin.
+I reckon this is a good example of chapter 56’s profound sameness.
+Of course, this is antithetical to many of our species who need to see humans as superior.
 Nevertheless, truth will out.

 What does “seat of consciousness” really mean?
-We need to wonder what consciousness is in the first place.
-I did that a little in a previous post (see Is Rock Conscious), so I won’t prattle on about that, per se.
+We need to question what consciousness is in the first place.
+I did that a little in a previous post (see Is Rock Conscious) so I won’t prattle on about that, per se.
 Instead, I’ll tackle this issue from another angle beginning with excerpts from a Science News report that inspired this post.

 Enriched with Information

-Science News came to my rescue vis-à-vis previous post, Is Rock Conscious.
-Recently, they ran the series on, Demystifying the Mind, which reviews the latest research into consciousness.
-These excerpts are from the last article in the series, Enriched with Information, which speak somewhat to what I have to say on this.
+Science News came to my rescue vis-à-vis the previous post, Is Rock Conscious.
+Recently, Science News ran the series, Demystifying the Mind, which reviews the latest research into consciousness.
+These excerpts are from the last article in the series, Enriched with Information, which speaks to what I have to say on this.

 As a scientist, Giulio Tononi’s goal is as lofty as it gets: He wants to understand how the brain generates consciousness.
 Tononi’s idea, though, extends beyond humans.
 By moving from nerve cells to the math that describes them, he has untethered the theory of consciousness from the physical brain.
 Like amorphous Silly Putty, the equations can be molded to fit any system.
 With the right calculations, scientists could test whether a tornado with its innumerable dust particles circling in unison, 2050’s iPhone or the trillions of megabytes of information zooming around the Internet could have some degree of consciousness.